RuanEmanuell/nativesocial/README.md

      Linux:
         1 - Clone the repository.
-        2 - Setup <a href="https://reactnative.dev/docs/environment-setup"">React Native</a> and the emulator / device.
+        2 - Setup <a href="https://reactnative.dev/docs/environment-setup"">React Native</a> and the emulator with  Android Studio / your device.
         3 - Execute the "run.sh" file available in the repository and it will automatically run.
-(Inserting password may be necessary in order to run sudo commands)
+(Inserting password may be necessary in order to run sudo commands.
+Have in mind it was configured to run on Android.)

     Windows:
         1 - Setup <a href="https://reactnative.dev/docs/environment-setup"">React Native</a> and the emulator / device.